Skip to main content

 Beauty Trends

 The cosmetics market is in constant transition.
-Our market analyst and trend scout Julia Keith presents future beauty trends which range from biotechnological innovations over skinlongevity and the role of skinfluencers to neurocosmetics 2.0, exosomes and bond care.
+Our market analyst and trend scout Julia Keith presents future beauty trends which range from biotechnological innovations over skin longevity and the role of skinfluencers to neurocosmetics 2.0, PDRN and hair bond care.

 Skinfluencers love active ingredients

 Skinfluencers on Instagram and TikTok focus intensively on ingredients in their cosmetics.
 Their aim is to prevent premature skin ageing (slow ageing) and to achieve clear, glowy skin with a strong barrier function.
 Skinfluencers favour active ingredients whose effects have been proven in scientific studies.
-For this reason, retinol, AHA, niacinamide and panthenol, for example, are particularly popular at the moment.
-Samphira Oil Bioactive from Codif or NovoRetin™ from Mibelle Biochemistry are natural alternatives to retinol that are gentle on the skin.
-An intelligent and green alternative to D-panthenol is Pantodium Cica from Codif, which stimulates the production of vitamin B5 directly in the skin.
+For this reason, retinol, AHA, niacinamide, panthenol and ceramides, for example, are particularly popular at the moment.
+Samphira Oil Bioactive by Codif or NovoRetin™ by Mibelle Biochemistry are natural alternatives to retinol.
+More than an intelligent and green alternative to D-panthenol is Pantodium Cica by Codif, which stimulates the production of vitamin B5 directly on the skin and scalp.

 Biotechnology

 Biotechnology will become increasingly important in the future in order to protect natural resources.
 The advantage: even a small amount of plant material is sufficient to produce a large quantity of active ingredients.
+Innovative and sustainable plant molecular farming uses plants as natural bioreactors.
 Fermentations also often play an important role here.
-Examples of biotechnologically produced active ingredients include MossCellTec™ from Mibelle Biochemistry, Vitasmoothy from Codif, Black BeeOme™ von Mibelle Biochemistry and LenEasy® from Transactiva.
+Examples of biotechnologically produced active ingredients include MossCellTec™ by Mibelle Biochemistry, Vitasmoothy by Codif, Black BeeOme™ by Mibelle Biochemistry and LenEasy® by Transactiva.

 Neurocosmetics 2.0

 In recent years, the skincare routine has increasingly developed into a wellness and self-love ritual.
-Now the holistic approach goes one step further and combines cosmetics and emotions: Newly researched neurocosmetic ingredients have been proven to help strengthen the connection between skin and brain.
+Now the holistic approach goes one step further and combines cosmetics and emotions: Newly researched neurocosmetic ingredients have been proven to act on the skin-brain axis.
 The market research institute Mintel also sees 'NeuroGlow' as the next big development in the field of wellness and wellbeing.
 Proven effectiveness of the products is essential for this.
 The new Neuraé brand from the Sisley Group is a good example of this trend.
 The facial care not only nourishes the skin, but also has a targeted effect on mood and psyche.
 With TiMOOD™, our supplier Mibelle Biochemistry already offers the perfect active ingredient for this trend.
 Neurocosmetic active ingredients can also be an exciting addition to perfumes that are intended to create a relaxed or positive mood.

 Climate Care

 Climate change will increasingly influence the cosmetics industry in the future: This affects not only the sourcing of raw materials, but also changing customer needs as temperatures rise.
-In Japan, for example, versions of popular cosmetic products that cool the skin by several degrees are launched on the market every summer.
-The new Augmented Skin facial care from Prada is also interesting in this respect.
+In Japan or Korea, for example, versions of popular cosmetic products that cool the skin by several degrees are launched on the market every summer.
+The new Augmented Skin facial care from Prada is also interesting in this context.
 It is based on 15 adaptogens from plants that are known to be able to adapt to extreme weather conditions and give the skin resilience.
-Our active ingredient MossCellTec™ No.1 from Mibelle Biochemistry protects against stress and damage caused by major fluctuations in temperature and humidity, improving the skin's ability to adapt to environmental changes.
+Our active ingredient MossCellTec™ No.1 by Mibelle Biochemistry protects against stress and damage caused by major fluctuations in temperature and humidity, improving the skin's ability to adapt to environmental changes.

-Healthy ageing is a privilege and cannot be valued highly enough.
-Longevity research has defined hallmarks of ageing that can accelerate the ageing process: genomic instability, telomere shortening, epigenetic changes, loss of proteostasis, altered nutrient recognition, mitochondrial dysfunction, cellular senescence, stem cell depletion and altered intercellular communication.
-The Skinlongevity trend combines the longevity concept with skincare.
+Anti-ageing is out, because healthy ageing is a privilege and cannot be valued highly enough.
+Longevity research has defined hallmarks of ageing that determine the ageing process: genomic instability, telomere shortening, epigenetic changes, loss of proteostasis, altered nutrient recognition, mitochondrial dysfunction, cellular senescence, stem cell depletion and altered intercellular communication.
+The Skin Longevity trend combines the longevity concept with skincare.
 Factors such as stress, sleep and mental health are increasingly being addressed by cosmetics.
-There are some potent active ingredients for ageless skin, e.g. RejuveNAD™ or CollPerfect™ P6 from Mibelle Biochemistry, EPS Seaglow from Codif or Rejuvaveen from Oat Cosmetics.
+There are some potent active ingredients for ageless skin, e.g. RejuveNAD™ or CollPerfect™ P6 by Mibelle Biochemistry, Phycojuvenine DI-GPENT by Codif or Rejuvaveen by Oat Cosmetics.

 Beauty treatments as inspiration

-Active ingredients that are used in beauty treatments in international beauty clinics are also increasingly in demand for use at home.
-Stars from the USA and Korea are sharing their minimally invasive treatments on social media, making cosmetic products containing exosomes, growth factors (EGF), NAD+ or polynucleotides (PDNR) popular.
+Beauty treatments in international beauty clinics are increasingly becoming an inspiration for new product developments for home use.
+One example are the Reedle Shots from VT Cosmetics, which are described as “microneedling in a bottle” and can be used as part of daily skincare routines.
+Stars from the USA and Korea are sharing their minimally invasive treatments on social media, making active ingredients such as exosomes, growth factors (EGF, FGF), NAD+ or polydeoxyribonucleotides (PDRN) popular.
 PhytoCellTec™ Exosomes from Mibelle Biochemistry offers double exosome power as it contains plant exosomes and also stimulates the production of the skin's own exosomes.
+Phormiskin Bioprotech G from Codif contains several million ‘blue’ exosomes per ml from an ancestral alga.
 Mibelle Biochemistry's RejuveNAD™ has been proven to increase NAD+ levels in skin cells.
+Dermosculpt, derived from the green microalga Chlorella vulgaris, is not only rich in peptides but also contains significant amounts of low-molecularweight PDRN, making it a vegan alternative to conventional salmon DNA.

 Gen Alpha: Sephora Kids

 Gen Alpha is taking the Sephora perfumery chain's shops by storm in search of anti-ageing cosmetics: the media refer to eight to twelve-year-old girls as ‘Sephora Kids’.
 Particularly popular brands are Sol de Janeiro, Drunk Elephant and Glow Recipe.
 Skinfluencer, but also Kidfluencer, have a great impact on young people.
-The private labels of drugstores in Germany have already recognised the potential of Gen Alpha and offer, for example, sheet masks with animal or fairytale motifs.
-On TikTok, nine-year-olds show what their multi-step facial care regime looks like - often with active ingredients such as retinol or glycolic acid.
-For this young target group, we would rather recommend moisturising active ingredients such as Hydranov from Codif or soothing active ingredients such as Oat COM from Oat Cosmetics.
+The private labels of drugstores in Germany have already recognised the potential of Gen Alpha and offer, for example, sheet masks with playfull motifs.
+Newly launched skincare brands for children and teenagers (e.g. Sincerly Yours by Salish Matter or minLen by Weleda) focus on barrier care and safe cosmetics for children.
+Moisturising ingredients such as Hydranov by Codif or soothing ingredients such as Oat COM by Oat Cosmetics are suitable for this young target group.

 Often, the importance of a healthy skin barrier only becomes apparent once it has been damaged: The increase in transepidermal water loss (TEWL) causes skin to look reddened, feel tight or sensitive, or develop impurities.
 This is the reason why barrier creams or barrier boosters have become so popular – they reduce redness and irritations or help to restructure the skin’s protective barrier layer.
-Active ingredients such as AvenaPlex from Oat Cosmetics or Idaskin from Codif are ideal for these kind of beauty products.
+The trendy Milky Toners combine the effects of a hydrating facial toner and a nourishing cream, providing targeted support for the skin barrier.
+Active ingredients such as AvenaPlex by Oat Cosmetics or Idaskin by Codif are ideal for these kind of beauty products.

 Bond Care and Glossing